Panthers rally to beat struggling Canucks 4-3

 Myers restored the Canucks’ lead with a long shot.
 But, Florida scored the next three — including two off the power play — to take a 4-2 lead into the third.

-Staal quickly tied the score 2-2 by knocking in a shot from Josh Mahura a minute after Myers’ goal.
+Staal quickly tied the score at 2 by knocking in a shot from Josh Mahura a minute after Myers’ goal.

 Florida took its first lead on Ekblad’s slap shot from the left circle at 3:06 and Barkov scored from the right circle at 9:51.

-Vancouver closed to within a goal on Pettersson’s power-play marker midway through the period, but the Canucks couldn't get any closer.
+Vancouver closed to within a goal on Pettersson’s power-play score midway through the period, but the Canucks couldn’t get any closer.

+“I talked to them after the game, but it was too little, too late,” Vancouver coach Bruce Boudreau said.
+“We played hard in the third period, but when you give up a two-goal lead going into the third period, statistics show you’re not, for the most part, going to catch up and win.

+"It is pretty difficult right now.
+It is hard to take.
+I don’t think anyone likes losing.”

 The three goals scored against Bobrovsky were all long shots from just inside the blue line.
 According to stats from the NHL, the three goals allowed travelled an average distance of 58 feet.